Journalist Robert Scheer and Investigative Outlet 'City Limits' Share Izzy Award Honoring Independent Media

 For more information, visit /indy/izzy or contact Jeff Cohen at email@example.com.

-Originally published in Media Relations: Journalist Robert Scheer and Investigative Outlet 'City Limits' Share Izzy Award Honoring Independent Media.
+Originally published in IC News: Journalist Robert Scheer and Investigative Outlet 'City Limits' Share Izzy Award Honoring Independent Media.